-Shares jump, yen slumps as BOJ ramps up stimulus
+Shares jump, yen slumps as BoJ ramps up stimulus

 The BOJ's board voted 5-4 to accelerate its buying of government bonds, while tripling its purchases of exchange-traded funds and real-estate investment trusts.

-Also, Japan's $1.2 trillion (0.74 trillion pound) Government Pension Investment Fund announced new portfolio allocations that will double its holdings of domestic and foreign stock holdings.
+Also, Japan's $1.2 trillion Government Pension Investment Fund announced new portfolio allocations that will double its holdings of domestic and foreign stock holdings.

 "It's not just the (BOJ's) easing, but the asset allocation from the pension plan is of course also helpful," said Paul Zemsky, chief investment officer of multi-asset strategies and solutions at Voya Investment Management in New York.